 New Hampshire will allocate $50 million of its CARES Act Coronavirus Relief funding to increase broadband expansion.
 The funding will go toward The Connecting New Hampshire program, which is part of the federal government’s Emergency Broadband Expansion Program.

 On March 3, 2021, New Mexico’s Senate passed Bill 93.
 The bill created the New Mexico Office of Broadband Access and Expansion in order to oversee plans for providing broadband access to all New Mexico residents.
-The state plans to spend $55 to $135 million in 2021 for broadband expansion projects and will have money appropriated for various broadband projects annually.
+Money will be distributed by the Connect New Mexico Council.
+This council will consist of 15 members who will oversee $130 million in broadband grants throughout 2021.

 North Carolina is spending $30 million through the 2020 Special Supplementary Round of the Growing Rural Economies with Access to Technology (GREAT) Grant program in order to fund various broadband expansion projects.
 There are currently 18 broadband infrastructure projects in place that will help connect 15,965 households and 703 businesses in rural North Carolina to high-speed internet.
 One local provider, RiverStreet Wireless, was awarded $1.5 million through the GREAT Grant to connect 2,857 households and 61 businesses in Caswell County to broadband service.